 Korean Mashed Potato Bread

-Popular Korean snack featuring savory mashed potatoes wrapped in chewy dough.
+Korean Mashed Potato Bread is a snack featuring a potato filling wrapped in a chewy dough.

 • Tapioca starch keeps Korean Mashed Potato Bread chewy when cold, soybean powder evoking Gangwon potato skin.